 “Abstract” includes things like a chill in the air, an unpleasant smell, a sound the character can’t quite place – things which are more to do with a setting’s atmosphere than its architecture.

-The next time a scene takes place in this location, you clearly do not need to describe it all over again.
-However, you should select a couple of telling details from that initial description and present them to the reader again.
+The next time a scene takes place in this location, there’s no need to describe it all over again.
+Just select a couple of telling details from that initial description and present them to the reader again.

 If you describe a creepy Gothic mansion in the opening chapter, for example, “remind” them of that description when you return to the mansion in Chapter 4…

-Once you’ve triggered people’s memories in this way, you can build upon the picture in their heads by mentioning new details – the cobwebs covering the letter box, perhaps, or the cold touch of the door handle, even though it’s a sweltering day.
+Once you’ve triggered people’s memories in this way, you can build upon the picture by mentioning new details – the cobwebs covering the letter box, perhaps, or the cold touch of the door handle, even though it’s a sweltering day.